 When should I use a scanner?

-With so many of our files and documents being digital these days, scanning documents is still a necessity.
-There are numerous items that people want to scan for preservation, including:
+While many of our files and documents are digital these days, scanning documents is still a necessity.
+Some items you may want to scan for preservation include:

 - Personal printed photos